-The first steps in the YouTube SEO process is to lay the groundwork and generate a big list of potential keywords.
+The first steps in the YouTube SEO process are to lay the groundwork and generate a big list of potential keywords.
 Why do you need keyword research?
 The simple answer is because you need to know what users are searching for to get an idea about what’s in demand.

-The good news is that you do not need deep technical knowledge for keyword research, the search bar in YouTube is enough.
+The good news is that you do not need deep technical knowledge for keyword research, the search bar on YouTube is enough.
 All you need to do is to open YouTube and enter a word or phrase in the search bar and let YouTube’s Search Suggest feature do the rest.

 Step 2: Check Similar Popular Videos

 Being successful online is all about finding your niche; identifying what users are interested in and then generating quality content.
 One thing you need to get used to quickly is the fact that like you, there are other aspiring YouTube stars out there with similar channels and videos.
 How can you stand out?